need4swede/wiki-go/data/documents/settings/document.md

 ---
-order: 70
+order: 80
 ---

 # Settings

-Access Settings via the gear icon in the tab menu bar.
+Access Settings via the gear icon at the left edge of the tab menu bar.